react-native-toolkit/react-native-draftjs/Readme.md

 A full fledged React Native Rich Text editor based on [Draft.js](https://draftjs.org/)!!

-## Looking For Sponsors
+## Not actively maintained

-This project is in need of a sponsorship for implementing TypeScript & Expo Support.
-If you are interested in sponsoring, you can buy the [Gold Sponsor](https://www.buymeacoffee.com/daniakash/e/6983) pack.
-Reach out to me on [Twitter](https://twitter.com/dani_akash_) for more information.
+This project is not actively maintained (there's an implementation for TypeScript & Expo Support but not published).
+If you need any help, reach out to me on [Twitter](https://twitter.com/dani_akash_).

 ### Installation